damianhakert/damianhakert.github.io/source/posts/2016-09-28-world-tour-amplify-your-code.html.md

 &nbsp;&nbsp;<i class="fa fa-gitlab" style="color:rgb(107,79,187); font-size:.85em" aria-hidden="true"></i>
 {: .alert .alert-webcast}

-There are times when pretty sharp teams get into treble <!-- "trouble", I guess? --> and face minor set backs when their code falls flat or their team is just not in tune.
+Even the sharpest teams face minor set backs when their code falls flat, or their team is just not in tune.
 O-boe-y, nobody wants that.

-Luckily, GitLab is here to pitch you an idea you to help get your act together.
+Software development is changing and with it, the way developers work.
+Today’s rapid pace of communication and innovation fosters creativity, collaboration, and information sharing; bringing ideas to life—faster.
+Luckily, GitLab is here to pitch you an idea you to help you boost your act.
-We kicking of the GitLab World Tour to help harmonize your development process because code is our forte.

 <!-- more -->

+We spend our days listening to our community and thinking about how we can build the best tool to help modern developers move faster from idea to production.
+So we're kicking of the GitLab World Tour to help harmonize your development process because code is our forte.
+Join us as we explore how teams are using Git and other modern development practices to work together and build amazing products.

+## What to Expect ##

+### Inspiration ###
+It's an exciting time to be a developer.
+There is a steady rise of new tools, languages, and practices.
+We'll take a look at some incredible projects and share information that you can take back to your teams.

+### Conversation ###
+We value our community and are eager to trade ideas with you.
+We've planned our sessions to be interactive so there will be plenty of time for you to ask questions about share feedback.

+### Swag ###
+It's not a tour without some commemorative item that says, "I was here."
+Every stop on this tour will have their won city-specific GitLab swag.

 ## About GitLab